-Nursing processes with individuals in the childbearing and child rearing process.
+Nursing processes with individuals in the childbearing and child rearing processes.
 Focuses on developing skills during the phases of nursing process in working with all members of the childbearing/child rearing family unit.
-Special emphasis on assessment of family unit, cultural differences in the approach to the childbirth and child rearing experiences, traditional and alternative arrangements for the birth experience, techniques of nursing intervention and evaluation.
-(Prerequisite: Successful completion of NURS 1300/1500; pre- or corequisite: NURS 2200; if taken in the Spring Semester: Successful completion of NURS 2300/NURS 2500.)
+Special emphasis on assessment of family unit, cultural differences in the approach to the childbirth and child rearing experience, traditional and alternative arrangements for the birth experience, techniques of nursing intervention, and evaluation.
+(Preor co-requisite: NURS 3201.